 The Best Option to Escape Angina

-According to Dr. Carolyn Dean, M.D., N.D., the author of The Magnesium Miracle, the best treatment for angina is prevention.
+According to Dr. Carolyn Dean, M.D., N.D., the author of The Magnesium Miracle, prevention is the best treatment for angina.

-Choosing the right lifestyle and diet, we will avoid consumption of junk food, sedentary way of spending time with TV or video games.
+By choosing the proper lifestyle and diet, we will avoid the consumption of junk food sedentary way of spending time with TV or playing video games.
 Sugar, alcohol, and junk food do lack magnesium.
 That is worse because it depletes magnesium.
 Add to these bad habits drugs, and you will have the ticket to problems.

 Why?
-Drugs are famous for depleting minerals, in this case, magnesium too.
+Drugs are famous for consuming minerals, in this case, magnesium too.

-Dr. Carolyn Dean recommends use ReMag, 100 percent absorbable at the cellular level liquid magnesium.
-Supplements friendly to heart, exercises, watching over nutrition will provide support for us.
+Dr. Carolyn Dean recommends using ReMag, 100 percent absorbable at the cellular level liquid magnesium.
+Supplements friendly to the heart, exercises, and watching over nutrition will support us.

 Let’s wrap up.
 Nobody wants to change habits.
-If somebody does, but he or she barely takes action.
-However, when we know that we can be healthy and live meaningful lives, we can get a grip and check out lifestyle.
+If somebody does, they barely take action.
+However, when we know that we can be healthy and live meaningful lives, we can get a grip and check out our lifestyle.

-Magnesium for angina is the essential mineral.
-Dietary supplements such as ReMag, exercises, and diet rich in minerals, vitamins, proteins, fatty acids, enzymes will provide strength for our bodies, in the same way for the heart too.
+Magnesium for angina is an essential mineral.
+Dietary supplements such as ReMag, exercises, and a diet rich in minerals, vitamins, proteins, fatty acids, and enzymes will provide strength for our bodies, in the same way for the heart too.